aoloe/bin_etc/install_debian_testing.md

           xserver-xorg-video-(yourcard, can be intel, nouveau, or ati)
     <http://unix.stackexchange.com/questions/128860/minimal-x-org-xserver-installation-on-debian-wheezy>
     if <startx> still does not work, try to install `xserver-xorg-video-all`
-  - xinit
+  - (xinit: should come in with xorg)
-  - wmii
+  - git
+    - copy over the ~/.ssh/ directory
+  - (wmii: see dwm below)
     - set ´~/.xinitrc` to `exec wmii`
-  - xorg
+  - dwm, st, dmenu (from git)
+    - see the notes below for dwm
+    - see the notes below for st
+    - set the prefi in config.mk for dmenu for installing it in the home
-  - aptitude
+  - ninja-build
   - for the digiteis laptop: firmware-brcm80211
-  - wicd
+  - (wicd: use the interfaces file directly)
   - openssh-server
-  - git
+  - firefox developer edition
   - apache
-  - php5
+  - php7
   - mysql-client and mysql-server
   - chromium + download firex development from the web (needs libgtk3 and libdbus-glib-1.2)
-  - wmii
   - hexchat (quassel)
     needs (can i do them as plugins?):
     - textarea for typing text